ankurshr01/ankurshr01/README.md

 I am a web developer and I am very passionate about learning new skills and contribute to the open source.<br>
 I am a Technical writer too.
 Check out my <a href="https://ankurblogpost.pythonanywhere.com/"> Blog ✍🏾</a><br>
-Currently pursuing B.Tech in Electronics and communication engineering from <b>Indian Institute of Technology, Roorkee</b>.
+Currently pursuing B.Tech in Electronics and communication engineering from <b>Indian Institute of Technology, Roorkee</b>.<br>
+Some Technologies which I enjoy working with includes : Django, Python, javascript, C++. 😀

 ### Find me around the web 🌍 :